 How do Haligonians want their provincial government to approach the task of building a new school in their community?
-Should the community be consulted or should they accept whatever template-derived school the province and its contractors decide to build?
+Should the broader community be consulted or should they accept whatever school the province and its contractors decide to build?
 What does the precedent set with Le Marchant-St. Thomas (LMST) mean for other communities in Halifax with respect to public consultation and design?
 Does it matter?

 Clearly it matters just as it’s imperative that those paying for the school—namely the taxpaying public—be formally a part of a consultation process which provide them with a voice.

 Through coordinated, collaborative planning, school districts, provincial and local governments, and community residents must be able to produce site designs that advance livability goals supported by Haligonians; vibrant communities, good schools, and active transportation choices.

 Well-coordinated school facility planning and comprehensive community planning increases the likelihood that taxpayer dollars will be used efficiently; that school facility and community planning will support, rather than work against, each other; and that any community facility that is a part of the school can be jointly funded; developed, maintained, and used.

 In progressive cities across the globe, it's widely accepted that a key element of livable communities is the ability to safely walk, bike, and use transit to reach key destinations.
 A well-sited school gives children and their parents precisely these transportation choices.
 This is good for children and the community for several reasons: (1) greater pedestrian accessibility reinforces schools as community focal points; (2) reducing the number of cars on the road decreases traffic congestion and air pollution; (3) opportunities for daily exercise encourage children to develop healthy lifestyles; and (4) children acquire life skills and habits that incorporate a variety of transportation options.